-When pipeline reach end of service life a decommissioning process is required.
+When pipelines reach the end of their service life a decommissioning process is required.
 Regulatory requirements can differ drastically depending on jurisdiction.
-There is typically variability in the method and verification of hydrocarbon removal, hydrotesting, and chemical compositions of suspension fluids.
-Most generally though a series of deoiling, dewatering, and debris removal gels supported by elastomer pigs can prepare the pipeline surfaces for flushing.
+There is high variability in the required method and verification process of hydrocarbon removal, hydrotesting, and the chemical compositions of suspension fluids.
+Most generally, a series of deoiling, dewatering, and/or debris removal gels displaced by elastomer pigs can prepare a pipeline's surface for flushing.
 A gelled inhibitor treatment can then be ran preparing the pipeline for flooding, plugging if determined necessary, and abandonment.
-Or in the event that an abandoned or out-of-service pipeline is being reintroduced into a pipeline system, these same steps can be taken preparing the pipeline for commissioning and ultimately the introduction of its transported fluid.
+In the event that an abandoned or out-of-service pipeline is being reintroduced into a pipeline system, these same steps can be taken to prepare the pipeline for recommissioning and ultimately the introduction of its transported fluid.